"Thank you, Armed Forces and local response teams."

 World Ties :

-- We need to align closely with our allies and develop or maintain solid relationships across the globe.
-In a rapidly mobilized and global economy, America's success is tied to the success of others.
+- Align closely with our allies and maintain solid relationships across the globe.
+In a rapidly mobilized and global economy, America's success will be based on building coalitions.

-- Humanitarian aid is a small portion of our overall budget and should be valued for it's ability to make America a strong, compassionate global leader.
+- Humanitarian aid is only a small portion of our overall budget (~1%) and should be valued for it's ability to make America a strong, compassionate global leader.